innomatica/loque/README.md

 ## TODO

-- progress bar not responding to the actual seek position.
+- progress bar not responding to the actual seek position. => use plugin
-- markPlayed not working